-Conserving this rich biodiversity has been the primary cause of the Mt Pihanga–Rotopounamu project, jointly undertaken by the Department of Conservation and Project Tongariro.
-This report by Nicholas Singers describes the background and the plans to succeed with this ambitious project, as well as the earlier results : Mount Pihanga — Rotopounamu Forest Sanctuary Pest Monitoring Results 2015–16.
+Conserving the rich biodiversity has been the primary cause of the Mt Pihanga–Rotopounamu project, jointly undertaken by the Department of Conservation and Project Tongariro.
+This report by Nicholas Singers describes the background and the plans to succeed with this ambitious project, as well as the earlier results : Mount Pihanga — Rotopounamu Forest Sanctuary Pest Monitoring Results 2015–16 (page 82).

 Mustelids are the primary objective of the trapping in this area in order to better protect nesting kaka and kakariki, which are more vulnerable to these predators, being cavity nesters.